UX strategy and usability improvements for MathWorks bug tracking system

 Data gathering turned out to be the easy part; the hard part was transforming this mountain of potential projects into something actionable!

-The engineering manager and I also presented several times to our department's senior engineering management to keep them in the loop and gain support for the project.
+It was also important to get buy-in from senior management on our plan.
+The engineering manager and I also presented several times to our department's senior engineering management to get feedback on priorities and win approval for the proposed roadmap.

 Improved comments view